yavorysynka/zotero-better-bibtex/From-Unicode-to-LaTeX-and-Back-Again.md

 ---
-title: Unicode and Markup
+title: From Unicode to LaTeX and Back Again
+redirect_from:
+- "/zotero-better-bibtex/Unicode-and-Markup.html"
-redirect_from: "/zotero-better-bibtex/unicode.html"
+- "/zotero-better-bibtex/unicode.html"
+- "/zotero-better-bibtex/Going-hardcore.html"
+- "/zotero-better-bibtex/hardcore.html"
 ---
-# Unicode and Markup
+# From Unicode to LaTeX and Back Again

 Zotero does all its work in UTF-8 Unicode, which is absolutely the right thing to do.
 Unfortunately, for those shackled to BibTeX and who cannot (yet) move to BibLaTeX, unicode is a major PITA.
 Also, Zotero supports some simple HTML markup